apache/spark/docs/tutorial.rst

 database to record status.
 If you do have a webserver up, you'll be able to track the progress. ``airflow webserver`` will start a web server if you are interested in tracking the progress visually as you backfill progresses.

+Note that if you use ``depend_on_past=True``, individual task instances depends the success of the preceding task instance, except for the start_date specified itself, for which this dependency is disregarded.

 .. code-block:: bash